Nearly 37,000 people are employed through BC’s gaming industry,

 - The Province shares gaming revenue with local governments that host casinos and community gaming centres in BC.

-- Municipalities that host gaming facilities receive a 10% share of net gaming income which is paid after commissions and BCLC operating expenses are deducted.
+- Municipalities that host gaming facilities receive a 10% share of net gaming income after commissions and BCLC operating expenses are deducted.
 Host Local Government (HLG) payments can fluctuate based on local market conditions, variations in operating costs and accounting.

 - $96.8 million was disbursed among 32 Host Local Governments (HLG) in 2016/17.
-These host governments decide how to allocate the funds.
+Each host government decides how to allocate the funds.

 - Through the Community Gaming Grant program, the provincial government distributed $134.8 million of gaming revenue to approximately 5,000 charitable and community organizations in 2016/17.